Tabletop RPG advice for little dragons

 While hunting mages is, for some, a higher calling, for others it may be basic survival.
 Some characters may be backed into a corner and forced to get strong enough to fight their way out.
 In doing so, bargains may be made with other entities to give the mage hunter the strength and abilities to defeat their foes.
 Whether for revenge or survival, these characters are willing to do anything, even give up parts of their life and freedom, to gain the strength to defeat their foes.

 Hexblades only need to max their Charisma, as that affects both their ranged and melee attacks.
-They should shoot for 14 Dexterity to make the best use of medium armor, and should aim for a moderately high Constitution as well for survivability.
-Overall, they’re not as stat-dependent as many of the other options on this list and will probably have some room for feats or flavorful boosts in other attributes.
+They should shoot for 14 Dexterity to use medium armor and aim for a moderately high Constitution for survivability.
+Overall, they’re not as stat-dependent as many other options on this list and will probably have some room for feats or flavorful boosts in other attributes.

 Every Warlock has, at some point, reached out to a powerful entity for help, and they knew that help would not come cheaply.
 When cornered and threatened, even the most peaceful animals can become terrifying threats, and this mage hunter is no different.
-The transition from victim to hunter makes a fantastic backstory for a mage hunter character, and any foe that crosses them will likely regret letting them live the first time they crossed.
+The transition from victim to hunter makes a fantastic backstory for a mage hunter character, and any foe that crosses them will likely regret letting them live.

 Races for a Mage Hunter